Samyaryal/Assignment-Webshop/README.md

 create a mysql db and add credentials to settings.py pip3 install mysqlclient (if not installed mysqlclient)

-python3 manage.py makemigrations  then python3 manage.py migrate then python3 manage.py runserver
+python3 manage.py makemigrations followed by python3 manage.py migrate and python3 manage.py runserver to run the server

-open http://127.0.0.1:8000/api/products  on your browser to view the server app.
+App runs on port http://127.0.0.1:8000/api/products.